 October 2021, 24 Days Kenya Birding Trip Report

-Kenya Birding Trip Report – Four years back, we did a Uganda tour of about the same number of days, nearly a clean sweep of the whole list expected in the country.
+Kenya Birding Trip Report – Four years back, we did an Uganda tour of about the same number of days, nearly a clean sweep of the whole list expected in the country.
 After an extensive inventory from several African countries, the team had a target list in Kenya.
-With 25 days, the focus was on less than a quarter of the Kenyan birds, which explains how travelled the team was.
+For 25 days, the focus was on less than a quarter of the Kenyan birds, which explains how travelled the team was.
 However, being keen birders and naturalists, we still loved looking at every one of those seen in the past.
 Besides, with the ongoing splits and studies, sub-species arise all the time.
 It was essential to look at every Dark-capped Bulbul in every corner in a vast country like Kenya.
 This effort gave us a record of 738 species and sub-species.

 Day 1 – September 15, 2021.
 Birding Nairobi National Park

 Nairobi was experiencing a dry spell, and very clearly, one would tell how dry it had gotten.
 However, the birds were still active, and the park revealed lots of its secrets to us.

 We had a delicious lunch in the company of a birds collection that worked on the insects in the Acacia.
 This beautiful Thorn-tree (customarily referred to as Acacia) entertained a very nice Brown Parisoma, Red-throated Tit a beautiful East African endemic, Speckled Mousebird Race Kikuyuenis, Southern Black Flycatcher, Yellow-breasted Apalis, Hildebrant’s and Superb Starlings.